lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 ## Step 6 - Transfer ownership of the Universal Profile

-Create a payload for `transferOwnership(address)` and tarnsfer the ownership of your Universal Profile from your current LSP6 Key Manager.
+Create a payload for the `transferOwnership(address)` function and shift the ownership of your Universal Profile from your current LSP6 Key Manager.

 ```js
 const transferOwnershipPayload =